Tagovailoa throws 5 TDs, No. 2 Alabama rolls over USM 49-7

+Ruggs said it wasn’t an underthrown ball by Tua Tagovailoa, who had another huge game.

+“The sun caught in my eye,” he said.
+“The ball was right in the sun, so I actually turned around to make sure I secured the catch instead of catching it over the shoulder.”

-TUSCALOOSA, Ala.
-(AP) — Tua Tagovailoa passed for 293 yards and five touchdowns in just three quarters and No. 2 Alabama rolled to a 49-7 victory over Southern Miss on Saturday.
+Tagovailoa passed for 293 yards and five touchdowns in just three quarters, including a 45-yarder and 74-yarder to Ruggs in the first nine minutes.

-Tagovailoa had his second straight five-TD game and the Crimson Tide (4-0) raced to a 28-0 lead in the first 19 minutes in yet another lopsided victory.
+He had his second straight five-TD game and the Tide (4-0) raced to a 28-0 lead in the first 19 minutes in yet another lopsided victory.
 Last season’s Heisman Trophy runner-up completed 17 of 21 passes.

-The Golden Eagles (2-2) couldn’t keep up with speedy Tide receiver Henry Ruggs III early.
-Ruggs had a career high in receiving yards even before the first quarter ended, with touchdowns of 45 and 74 yards in the opening nine minutes.
+The Golden Eagles (2-2) couldn’t keep up with the speedy Ruggs, despite a little help from the sun.
+He had a career high in receiving yards even before the first quarter ended.

-He finished with four catches for 148 yards, all in the first half and all on four targets.
-He sprinted to the end zone on a slant pattern for the 45-yarder, then topped that after slowing down to catch the ball before accelerating to the end zone.
+Ruggs finished with four catches for 148 yards, all in the first half and all on four targets.
+He sprinted to the end zone untouched on a slant pattern for the 45-yarder.

 There were plenty of big plays to go around for an offense that had back-to-back 91-yard scoring drives.
+Alabama scored on its first four possessions in an early kickoff in hot weather against a sizable underdog.

+“There’s a lot of reasons that the players could have not played well today,” Tide coach Nick Saban said.
+“And I was really pleased with the fact that they were ready to play and got after it.”

 Najee Harris gained 110 yards on 14 carries to become the Tide’s first 100-yard rusher since last season’s LSU game.
 Jerry Jeudy caught a pair of TD passes and finished with 96 yards on six catches.